Wake Up Call (KSI song): Critical reception

 "Wake Up Call" was met with positive reviews from music critics.
 In his review for HotNewHipHop, R. Dominiq praised that KSI's verses "[fit] into the pocket of the instrumentation perfectly".
 Dominiq remarked that "Wake Up Call" is "a testament to the versatility of KSI as an overall entertainer" and concluded that "[KSI]'s now a full-blown emcee with the ability to hang with some of the most prominent rappers of this current generation".
 Writing for Euphoria, Tom Fogden noted that "Wake Up Call" has a "celebratory tone".
 He liked Trippie Redd's "melodic" chorus and he called KSI's verses "impactful with their lyrics and well-judged on the beat".
 Fogden called the beat "the star of the show" and remarked that it "will be stuck in your head for days on end".
 Fogden positively concluded, "If you hadn't heard of KSI beforehand, you'd assume rap was his full-time vocation".
-GRM Daily's Courtney Wynter called the song "a playful offering from KSI which he uses to flex" and she praised Trippie Redd's "energetic" chrous and the song's "bouncy instrumental".
+GRM Daily's Courtney Wynter called the song "a playful offering from KSI which he uses to flex" and she praised Trippie Redd's "energetic" chorus and the song's "bouncy instrumental".
 Writing for Insider, Kat Tenbarge observed that "Wake Up Call" is a "delightfully pop-friendly diversion from [KSI's] icier tracks".
 Ali Siddique of Dankanator called "Wake Up Call" a "catchy tune" and a "guaranteed hit".